Project Soapbox Racer

 Parallel ATA is fully 5V tolerant and is cconnected to a Xilinx XC9572XL CPLD with series termination resistor.
 There is a 16-bit data path connecting the CPLD/FPGA.
 The data path is also shared by the Ethernet chip.
 Ethernet and ATA data path can be rerouted to ARM inside the FPGA once configured.
 (The ARM chip also has an unused SPI data path connected to the CPLD.)
 This interface can be reprogrammed if an application requires a parallel high speed LVTTL/TTL/5V bus to the FPGA. e.g. a 18-bit LVTTL LCD, logic analyzer inputs, 8-bit I/O bus etc.

-There are a lot of below $10 bidirectional PATA to SATA converters available from China at the...Read more »
+There are a lot of below $10 bidirectional PATA to SATA converters available from China at the usual place should one decided to keep up with...Read more »